SabrinaJoner1/Data-Analytics-Portfolio/University Research & Innovation Dashboard Project/Result.md

 <img width="1886" height="858" alt="MapToSearch" src="https://github.com/user-attachments/assets/5e31b3b0-348c-4e50-8ef6-301f0ca3387f" />

-For example, let's say you want to see 5 papers related to aeronautics and cross-discriplinary from R1 universities in Carolina from 2020 to 2021.
+For example, let's say you want to see 5 papers related to aeronautics and cross-disciplinary from R1 universities in Carolina from 2020 to 2021.

 First, you select the desired categories: